14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Circulon-Style-21-25-28cm-Skillet-Triple-Pack-Circ-4.jpg?v=1731902695
   Price: $429.99 NZD
-- [Conceal Shelf Large (Set 3) - Silver](https://everydayhome.co.nz/products/conceal-shelf-large-set-3-silver): Conceal Shelves come in a set of 3 powder coated silver floating bookshelves that become invisible behind a stack of books, transforming the books into a work of art.
+- [Umbra Conceal Floating Shelf - Set of 3 Silver](https://everydayhome.co.nz/products/conceal-shelf-large-set-3-silver): Conceal Shelves come in a set of 3 powder coated silver floating bookshelves that become invisible behind a stack of books, transforming the books into a work of art.
 The shelves have flexibility in the mounting formation and can be displayed as a group or separately, linear in orientation or staggered.
 Conceal has a small lip to hold the book cover from falling and give off the illusion of a floating shelf.
 The set is space-saving and can fit into awkward wall spaces to securely nestle your books.
 Coming in a sheen silver finish, Conceal can integrate seamlessly into any space, adding dimension.
-  Updated: 2025-09-23T12:36:14Z
+  Updated: 2025-09-25T00:51:44Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Conceal-Shelf-Large-Set-3-Silver-UMBRA-0.png?v=1731902870
   Price: $79.99 NZD
-- [Conceal Shelf Small (Set 3) - Silver](https://everydayhome.co.nz/products/conceal-shelf-small-set-3-silver): Conceal Shelves come in a set of 3 powder coated silver floating bookshelves that become invisible behind a stack of books, transforming the books into a work of art.
+- [Umbra Conceal Floating Shelves - Set of 3 Silver](https://everydayhome.co.nz/products/conceal-shelf-small-set-3-silver): Conceal Shelves come in a set of 3 powder coated silver floating bookshelves that become invisible behind a stack of books, transforming the books into a work of art.
 The shelves have flexibility in the mounting formation and can be displayed as a group or separately, linear in orientation or staggered.
 Conceal has a small lip to hold the book cover from falling and give off the illusion of a floating shelf.
 The set is space-saving and can fit into awkward wall spaces to securely nestle your books.
 Coming in a sheen silver finish, Conceal can integrate seamlessly into any space, adding dimension.
-  Updated: 2025-09-23T12:36:14Z
+  Updated: 2025-09-25T00:52:59Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Conceal-Shelf-Small-Set-3-Silver-UMBRA-4.png?v=1731902619
   Price: $69.99 NZD
-- [Cubiko Wall Planter - Black](https://everydayhome.co.nz/products/cubiko-wall-planter-black): Introducing the Umbra Cubiko Wall Planter – the perfect way to add a powerful statement to any wall, both indoors or out.
+- [Umbra Cubiko Wall Planter - Black](https://everydayhome.co.nz/products/cubiko-wall-planter-black): Introducing the Umbra Cubiko Wall Planter – the perfect way to add a powerful statement to any wall, both indoors or out.
 This planter is made of durable, lightweight materials, making it perfect for a variety of plants, no matter their size.
 With a customizable configuration, you can decide how you want to arrange your plants, giving you the freedom to spruce up any space in your own unique style.
 Plus, with the included drainage trays, it’s easy to ensure your plants stay hydrated and healthy.
-  Updated: 2025-09-23T12:36:14Z
+  Updated: 2025-09-25T00:52:27Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Cubiko-Wall-Planter-Black-UMBRA-6.png?v=1731902679
   Price: $199.99 NZD
-- [Droplet Soap Dish - Clear](https://everydayhome.co.nz/products/droplet-soap-dish-clear): Made of durable, strong acrylic, Droplet gives off the illusion of delicate glass, but is practical and breakage-resistant.
+- [Umbra Droplet Soap Dish - Clear](https://everydayhome.co.nz/products/droplet-soap-dish-clear): Made of durable, strong acrylic, Droplet gives off the illusion of delicate glass, but is practical and breakage-resistant.
 Droplet’s smooth wave-like ridges keep the soap bar from sitting in a pool of water and disintegrating.
 This is a clean, modern addition to any bathroom or kitchen.
-  Updated: 2025-09-23T12:36:15Z
+  Updated: 2025-09-25T00:51:32Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available